Simulation Suite

 Architectural Role

-nexus-sim implements the three-layer development model defined in Architecture.
+nexus-sim implements the three-layer development model defined in Development.
 It serves two functions that are the same mechanism at different depths in the stack:

-• At the trait level: nexus-sim is the in-memory implementation of KeyValueStore, BlobStore, ObjectStore, and SessionExecute — the exact same trait interfaces that CompositeColdStorage depends on.
+• At the trait level: nexus-sim is the in-memory implementation of the reference storage runtime, the multi-modal coordinate space covering the record lifecycle domains, backed by KeyValueStore, BlobStore, ObjectStore, and SessionExecute.
+It validates the persistence contracts that production backends implement.
 A test written against nexus-sim runs unmodified against any real backend.

-• At the async boundary: Nexus-sim wraps its own trait implementations inside VECompositeStorage, an HTTP server that reproduces the I/O patterns, latency profiles, and failure modes of a specific deployment target (CF Workers, ROS2, blockchain, etc.).
+• At the async boundary: Nexus-sim wraps its own storage inside an async IO bridge, an HTTP server that reproduces the I/O patterns, latency profiles, and failure modes of a specific deployment target (CF Workers, ROS2, blockchain, etc.).

 The same trait, two depths.
 The inner depth tells you the logic is correct.
 The outer depth tells you the logic survives production conditions.